Frago9876543210/ExamplePlugin/README.md

 In a nutshell, just stick `COMPOSER=phpstan-composer.json` in front of any Composer command.
 Alternatively you can export the `COMPOSER` environment variable, but beware if you use the same shell for a different project later on.

+### GitHub Actions
+You can find a workflow suitable for analysing most plugins using this system in [`.github/workflows/main.yml`](/.github/workflows/main.yml).